Assassination of Japan's Shinzo Abe stuns world leaders

 Associated Press

-KUALA LUMPUR, Malaysia (AP) — Friday’s shocking assassination of Japan’s former Prime Minister Shinzo Abe in one of the world’s safest countries stunned leaders and drew condemnation, with Iran calling it an “act of terrorism” while Spain slammed the “cowardly attack.”
+KUALA LUMPUR, Malaysia (AP) — Friday’s shocking assassination of former Japanese Prime Minister Shinzo Abe in one of the world’s safest countries stunned leaders and drew condemnation, with Iran calling it “terrorism” while European leaders slammed the “despicable” attack.

-Abe, 67, was shot from behind in Nara in western Japan while giving a campaign speech.
-He was airlifted to a hospital but was not breathing and his heart had stopped.
-He was pronounced dead later at the hospital.
-Abe was Japan’s longest-serving leader before stepping down in 2020 for health reasons.

-Japanese Prime Minister Fumio Kishida, who hastily returned to Tokyo from campaign events around the country, called the shooting “dastardly and barbaric.”
+U.S. President Joe Biden said he was “stunned, outraged, and deeply saddened” and offered his condolences to Abe’s family.
+Biden said Friday he would stop at the Japanese embassy in Washington en route to remarks at CIA headquarters to sign a condolence book.

+Biden called Kishida “a very solid guy” and said he did not believe the killing was likely to have “any profound, destabilizing impact on Japanese security or Japanese solidarity.”

-Leaders from Turkey to Singapore condemned the attack, and British Prime Minister Boris Johnson called the shooting “despicable.”
+Leaders from Turkey to Singapore condemned the attack.
+British Prime Minister Boris Johnson and the French foreign ministry called the shooting “despicable,” U.N.
+Secretary-General Antonio Guterres “horrific” and Spanish Prime Minister Pedro Sánchez “cowardly.”

-“His global leadership through unchartered times will be remembered by many.
-My thoughts are with his family, friends and the Japanese people.
-The UK stands with you at this dark and sad time,” Johnson tweeted.
+“I have fond memories of meeting Mr. Abe and his wife during their visit to the United Kingdom in 2016,” Queen Elizabeth II said in a written statement.
+“His love for Japan, and his desire to forge ever-closer bonds with the United Kingdom, were clear.”

+Ukraine President Volodymyr Zelenskyy tweeted his “deepest condolences to his family and the people of Japan at this difficult time,” while South Korean President Yoon Suk Yeol called the shooting “an intolerable criminal act,” his office said.

 “As a country that has been a victim of terrorism and has lost great leaders to terrorists, we are following the news closely and with concern,” Iran’s Foreign Ministry spokesperson said.

-NHK public broadcaster aired dramatic footage of Abe giving a speech outside of a train station in the western city of Nara.
-He is standing, dressed in a navy blue suit, raising his fist, when two gunshots are heard.
-Footage then shows Abe collapsed on the street.

-“We are shocked and saddened to hear about the violent attack against former Japanese Prime Minister Shinzo Abe,” the White House said in a statement shortly afterward.
+Jordan’s King Abdullah II said he was shocked and saddened.
+“The world lost a great leader, and Jordan and I lost a true friend,” the monarch tweeted.

-New Zealand Prime Minister Jacinda Ardern earlier expressed her shock about the shooting.
-She said Abe was one of the first leaders she met after taking office and described him as deeply committed to his role, generous and kind.
+New Zealand Prime Minister Jacinda Ardern said Abe was one of the first leaders she met after taking office and described him as deeply committed to his role, generous and kind.

 “I recall him asking after the recent loss of our pet when I met him, a small gesture but one that speaks to the kind of person he is,” Ardern said.
 “Events like this shake us all to the core.”